Overview

 Healthcare providers can access information within the system for the purpose of lessening or preventing a serious threat.

 - Where a record access code has been set, a treating healthcare provider will be prompted by their clinical information system, or the My Health Record National Provider Portal, if a record access code is required.
-When this occurs, the healthcare provider can ask the healthcare recipient to share the record access code.
+When this occurs, the healthcare provider can ask the consumer to share the record access code.

-- Where a limited document access code has been set, the healthcare recipient (or their representative(s)) can choose to provide the treating healthcare provider with the limited document access code.
-The healthcare provider will need to enter the limited document access code into their clinical information system, or the My Health Record National Provider Portal, to gain access to the restricted document(s).
+- Where a limited document access code has been set, a consumer (or their representative) can choose to provide the treating healthcare provider with the limited document access code.
+The healthcare provider will need to enter the limited document access code into their clinical information system, or the My Health Record National Provider Portal, to gain access to any restricted documents.

-Appropriate use of emergency access
+Appropriate use of Emergency Access

-When not to use emergency access
+When not to use Emergency Access

-- to demonstrate how to use the Emergency Access function.
-Training resources are available for this purpose
+- To demonstrate how to use the Emergency Access function.
+Training resources are available for this purpose.

-- to check whether any restricted documents exist (except, in accordance with section 64 of the My Health Records Act, where the treating healthcare provider reasonably believes that access is necessary to lessen or prevent a serious threat to the individual’s life, health or safety and it is unreasonable or impracticable to provide consent; or to lessen or prevent a serious threat to public health or safety).
+- To check whether any restricted documents exist (except, in accordance with section 64 of the My Health Records Act, where: the treating healthcare provider reasonably believes that access is necessary to lessen or prevent a serious threat to the individual’s life, health or safety and it is unreasonable or impracticable to provide consent; or to lessen or prevent a serious threat to public health or safety).

 Use of the Emergency Access function that is not authorised by section 64 of the My Health Records Act is subject to civil and/or criminal penalties under the My Health Records Act.

-Additional Information
+Additional information

 Notification provisions under section 75 of the Act